deadjay/ViewrForFlickr/README.md

 # Viewr For Flickr #

-An iOS application, written on Swift.
+An iOS application, written on Swift (currently porting to Swift from Obj-C).

 # Description #